-In some cases the TOE vendor will have to provide specific configuration guidance for the Operational environment to enable the TOE to meet its security objectives.
+In some cases the TOE vendor will have to provide specific configuration guidance for the Operational Environment to enable the TOE to meet its security objectives.
 These include

-- instructions for how to configure the hibernate/sleep capabilities so that the system powers down completely after a period of user inactivity for every operating system that the product supports; - instructions for how to disable hibernate/sleep capabilities that are unable to be configured to power the system completely down; - instructions for how to disable the capability to use TOE authorization factors as part of or in place of Operational environment (operating system) identification and authentication information.
+- instructions for how to configure the power managed state (e.g., hibernate/sleep) capabilities so that the system powers down completely after a period of user inactivity for every operating system that the product supports; - instructions for how to disable power managed state (e.g., hibernate/sleep) capabilities that are unable to be configured to power the system completely down;

+Instructions that describe how to disable any capability to use TOE authorization factors as part of or in place of Operational environment (operating system) identification and authentication information.